Menachem's Writings

 As no-one else did, I fired off a letter back to the list:

-I had a look at Yoav's photographs.
+I had a look at nephew's photographs.

-A few politically correct photographs of the "Palestinian youth in Mawasi [the squalor next to Kfar Yam -- if the righteous leftwingers really cared about the Arabs, they would have cleaned this placeup for them years ago]" and other pictures from that established city.
-And of course a couple of photos of "Palestinian worker"s.
+A few politically correct photographs of the "Palestinian youth in Mawasi" [the squalor next to Kfar Yam!
+If the righteous leftwingers really cared about the Arabs, they would have cleaned this placeup for them years ago] and other pictures from that established city.
+And of course a couple of photos of "Palestinian workers".

 And how did he get into Ze'elim to photograph "Evacuation drills"?